engroliver/Oliver-Assignment-3-Vue-recipesAPI/README.md

 * Login account

 ### Limitations & Bugs
-1. I tried to pud upload-care features to have some picture data in mongodb unfortunetly errors show.

-2. I tried to put 3 type of filter by searchbar,checkbox and dropdown but unfortunetly only searchbar works.
+1. I tried to put 3 type of filter by searchbar,checkbox and dropdown but unfortunetly only searchbar works.

-3. tried to put form validation in addrecipe,login and signup before submitting form but failed to correct errors.
+2. tried to put form validation in addrecipe,login and signup before submitting form but failed to correct errors.

 ### Features pending implementing
 1. Could someday put add to favorite feature and display on profile tab